rileyhawk1417/linux_quickSetup/quickSetup/scripts/arch_scripts/README.md

 ## Description

-- The scripts are going to be automated as much as possible.
+The scripts are going to be automated as much as possible.
-- Had decided to try Manjaro so am documenting everything I install, in case I bake the system.
+Had decided to try Manjaro so am documenting everything I install.
+In case I brick the system.
 Theres a setup script on standby.

 ## Known Issues